box/developer.box.com/content/guides/applications/custom-apps/jwt-setup.md

 ### CORS Domains

-If your application is making API calls from front-end browser code in Javascript then the domain that these calls will be made from will need to be allow due to [Cross Origin Resource Sharing][cors], also known as CORS.
+If your application makes API calls from front-end browser code in Javascript, the domain that these calls are made from will need to be added to an allow-list due to [Cross Origin Resource Sharing][cors], also known as CORS.
+If all requests will be made from server-side code, you may skip this section.

-Fill in the full URI(s) of the domains that should be enabled in your application to make these kind of requests.
-If all requests will be made from server-side code, this section may be left blank.
+To add the full URI(s) to the allow-list, navigate to the **CORS Domain** section at the bottom of the **Configuration** tab in the [Developer console][devconsole].

 <ImageFrame border>
   ![App CORS config](../images/app-cors.png)